eringrand/edav/_posts/2015-04-21-satscores.md

 <section>
 ## Tools

-1. For the data: R
+1. For the data and exploratory plots: R
 2. For the map: CartoDB
 3. For the survey visualization: Crossfilter